SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 - The typical syntax element is `...
 REF TO ...`.

 > **💡 Note**<br>
 > There are [generic ABAP types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abengeneric_abap_type_glosry.htm).
 Generic data types are types that do not define all of the properties of a data object.
-They can only be used for the typing [formal parameters](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenformal_parameter_glosry.htm) and [field symbols](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfield_symbol_glosry.htm).
+They can only be used for the typing of [formal parameters](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenformal_parameter_glosry.htm) and [field symbols](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfield_symbol_glosry.htm).
-The only generic types that can be used after `TYPE REF TO` are `data`, for the generic typing of data references, and `object`, for the generic typing of object references.
+The only generic types that can be used after `TYPE REF TO` are `data` for the generic typing of data references, and `object`, for the generic typing of object references.

 <p align="right">(<a href="#top">back to top</a>)</p>